rollins-cms/mat310-spr20/sprint0/sprint0.md

 The "Requirements" grade is the problem set.
 The scrum artifacts will be graded in a "Scrumage" grade.

 ## Individual Requirements:
+   * Complete the [ASSIST survey](https://rollins.co1.qualtrics.com/jfe/form/SV_cVk3y7r4fln1GUB) - You only need to do this once regardless of how many Scrumage classes you're in (Dr. Myers or mine).
    * Understand the concepts on the Responsibilities list.
    * Read about Scrum.
 Link to pdf is on Canvas.
    * Read about [Scrumage and how it works](https://github.com/rollins-cms/mat310-spr20/blob/master/scrumage.md) in this course.